 --unattended attribute to let the installation script do all the necessary arrangements by itself.

 NOTE: The installation script needs to use sudo permissions.
 Those are required to install Docker in case it is not available in the OS already.
-It is also needed to create the UNMS user, under which the UNMS application runs as well as to set up a cron task which manages the UNMS updates.
+It is also needed to create the UNMS user, under which the UNMS application runs as well as to set up a cron task that manages the UNMS updates.